Mittameedi/SalesDataAnalysis/README.md

 Hi,

 I’m Meghana from the Data Analytics team.
-In our recent analysis of the Users, Products, and Transactions datasets, we identified several data quality issues and notable insights.
-We also seek your assistance in understanding a few metrics currently in use.
+Our recent analysis of the Users, Products, and Transactions datasets identified several data quality issues and notable insights.
+And we would like to request your help understanding a few metrics currently in use.

 #### Data Quality Issues:
 1. Significant Missing Details and Duplicates:** All three datasets contain missing information and duplicate entries.